Do you want take a tour in Manaus?

 The master who feeds them jumped in the water and another guy started throwing some fishes to him.
 The pink Dolphins were coming to be fed and we gathered around to see it.
 Everyone had a chance to pet them because they seemed so hypnotized by the master and the fishes they were eating.
 What a sweet animal!!

 When the fishes were over the dolphins left.
 And although our guide was calling us we didn’t want to leave.
 After the whole day under the sun, we just wanted to stay in the water.

 But we had to leave because after swimming with the pink dolphin we would visit an indigenous tribe and I was really looking forward to it.

 One of the reasons that I came to the Amazon and one of the highlights of this tour in Manaus was visiting an indigenous tribe.

-When the boat arrived we were welcomed into a big hangar made of wood and fibers, decorated with indigenous paintings, by the xamã (the chief of the tribe).
-A man in his 60’s, with his face partially painted, wearing a swimming suit covered by a piece of painted sheet on the front and a leaf on the back, a beautiful necklace made of jaguar teeth, and a crown adorned with colorful feathers.
+When the boat arrived we were welcomed into a big hangar made of wood and fibres, decorated with indigenous paintings, by the xamã (the chief of the tribe).
+A man in his 60’s, with his face, partially painted, wearing a swimming suit covered by a piece of the painted sheet on the front and a leaf on the back, a beautiful necklace made of jaguar teeth, and a crown adorned with colourful feathers.